 Each trial plot tests two new varieties against the farmer's current one, and two improved soil/agronomy treatments against the farmer's current practice.

-return on investment of extending technology-driven renovation loans to
+on the return on investment of extending technology-driven renovation

-farmers who otherwise have a difficulty access credit.
+loans to farmers who otherwise may have difficulty accessing credit.

-For individual farmers, the program means lowered risk, the production of more and better coffee, and increased profits to support their livelihood in coffee farming.
+For individual farmers, the program means lowered risk to try out new technologies, the production of more and better coffee, and increased profits to support their livelihood in coffee farming.
 For the coffee industry as a whole, the program accelerates the adoption of new varieties that are high quality, disease resistant and higher yielding, providing an overall boost to the global supply of high quality coffee.
-It creates compelling data to enable the expansion of access to credit for farmers.
-It also significantly advances scientific knowledge about variety performance and climate-smart agricultural practices across locations, which will revolutionize farmer training around the world.
+It creates compelling data to enable smart investments in farms.
+It also significantly advances scientific knowledge about variety performance and climate-smart agricultural practices across locations, which will transform farmer training around the world.

 Each trial site is located in farmer's fields, and is is big enough for the farmer to feel the difference in his or her pocketbook at the end of harvest.